 - excessive licking and nipping at the injured area

 If you notice any of these symptoms you should make an appointment to see your vet as soon as possible.

 Not all broken and bleeding nails can be prevented but you can help reduce their occurrence by keeping your dog’s nails trimmed – and by trimming them correctly.

 Only the tip should be trimmed.
 Be careful not to trim nails too short since doing so can also cause bleeding and subsequent pain and infection.

-It’s easy to spot the quick and the blood vessel that runs through the centre if your dog has light coloured nails.
+It’s easy to spot the quick and the blood vessel that runs through the center if your dog has light colored nails.

 If your pet has black nails it’s much more difficult to know how much to cut off.
 In this case, trim off small bits at a time and stop when you start seeing the cuticle – a whitish circle in the middle.

 The article “Trimming your Labrador’s nails” discusses how to trim your dog’s nails safely.
 It also describes how you can teach your dog to accept nail trimming calmly – important training for your young pup that will make your life much simpler in the future.